-The six departments within the Faculty of Business and Globalization and the four research labs research and teach in the following areas: business and management sciences, law, international relations, migration, globalization, e-governance in business and administration, knowledge and communication management as well as European policy and the theory of democracy.
+The six departments within the Faculty of Business and Globalisation and the four research labs research and teach in the following areas: business and management sciences, law, international relations, migration, globalisation, e-governance in business and administration, knowledge and communication management as well as European policy and the theory of democracy.

 Department for Management and Economics

 The Department for Management and Economics combines economic research and modern, academic management teaching with a solid practical approach, to address economic and social challenges from both local and global perspectives.
 Courses focus on general management, business administration & controlling, human resource management, marketing & international business, aviation, finance as well as sustainability and business ethics.

 Department for Knowledge and Communication Management

 The Department for Knowledge and Communication Management (WuK) devotes its research and teaching to understanding, solving and communicating current organizational and societal challenges.
 For this, the Department combines the cognition, information and communication science disciplines.
 Research and teaching focus - among other things - on knowledge management, visualization and innovation, as well as journalism, public relations and political communication.